 2a.
 [CONDITIONAL] If the AF request does not contain a Subscription Correlation ID, the NEF verifies the authorization of the AF Request and identifies which information needs to be collected for each UE in the list of target member UEs and executes the corresponding service operations based on the Member UE filtering criteria provided by the AF, e.g. events, analytics ID(s), notifications, etc.

 2b.
 [CONDITIONAL] If the AF request contains a Subscription Correlation ID, the NEF correlates the Nnef_MemberUESelectionAssistance_Subscribe request to an existing subscription according to the Subscription Correlation ID.
-The NEF uses the list of target member UE(s) received in step 1 for the Member UE update using the updated filtering criteria.
+The NEF uses the list of target member UEs received in step 1 for the Member UE update using the updated filtering criteria.

 3. NEF interacts with different 5GC network functions to collect the required information for each UE in the list of target member UEs.
 The set of interactions between the NEF and the 5GC NFs depend on the Member UE filtering criteria provided by the AF.
 See Table 4.15.13.2-1 for details.